Ricardo Bochini

-Ricardo Enrique Bochini (born 25 January 1954 in Zárate, Buenos Aires) is an Argentine former professional footballer who played as an attacking midfielder.
+Ricardo Enrique Bochini (born 25 January 1954) is an Argentine former professional footballer who played as an attacking midfielder.
 He is nicknamed El Bocha.
-He spent his nearly twenty-year professional career at club Independiente, becoming one of the most emblematic players and the greatest idol in the history of the club.
-Bochini was a childhood idol of Argentine footballer Diego Maradona.
+He spent his nearly 20-year professional career at club Independiente, becoming one of the most emblematic players and the greatest idol in the history of the club.
+Bochini was a childhood idol of Argentine iconic footballer Diego Maradona.

 In addition to winning the 1986 FIFA World Cup with the Argentina national team, Bochini won a total of 13 titles with Independiente – four Primera División championships and nine international competitions.

 Club career

 As a boy, Bochini was wanted by Campana's club Villa Dálmine, but started playing football for Belgrano, a local club from his home city.
-At the age of 15, he went to Buenos Aires with his father to try to join San Lorenzo de Almagro and later Boca Juniors.
+At the age of 15, he went to Buenos Aires with his father to try to join San Lorenzo and later Boca Juniors.
 He was eventually accepted into the youth system of Independiente in 1971.

 He made his professional debut in the Argentine Primera División on 25 June 1972, when Independiente's coach, Pedro Dellacha sent him onto the field in the 74th minute of a match that they lost 1–0 to River Plate.

 By that time Independiente had already won the 1972 Copa Libertadores, which allowed them to play the Intercontinental Cup that same year but Bochini was not part of the team that lost the tie to Ajax.
 He gained more participation the following year and was an important member of the team, alongside Daniel Bertoni.
 The team won the 1973 Copa Libertadores and the 1973 Intercontinental Cup; Bochini scored the only goal in the latter against Juventus.

 The club managed to defend the Copa Libertadores title in 1974.
 São Paulo had won the first match of the final at Pacaembu stadium and Independiente the second one at their stadium (Bochini scored the first goal).
 The final had to go to a third match at the national stadium of Chile, where Ricardo Pavoni scored the only goal.

 Independiente was to play the Intercontinental Cup in 1974 and 1975 against Bayern Munich but the German club declined both times.
 Atlético de Madrid, the 1973–74 European Cup's runners-up, played instead in 1974 and won the title.
 The Intercontinental Cup was not held in 1975.